-11. Unmodified Opinion and Report on Other Legal and Regulatory Requirements - Consolidated Financial Statements and Separate Financial Statements Presented Together (IFRS Accounting Standards as Issued by the International Accounting Standards Board) and Reportable Irregularity: Fair Presentation Not Affected
+[Name of the individual registered auditor] [Capacity, if not a sole practitioner, e.g. Director or Partner] Registered Auditor [Date of the auditor's report] [Auditor's address] 11.
+Unmodified Opinion and Report on Other Legal and Regulatory Requirements - Consolidated Financial Statements and Separate Financial Statements Presented Together (IFRS Accounting Standards as Issued by the International Accounting Standards Board) and Reportable Irregularity: Fair Presentation Not Affected

 - The audit of a complete set of consolidated and separate financial statements of a listed public company in terms of the Companies Act of South Africa, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board. - The company is a PIE, as defined in the IRBA Code.
-The auditor's report therefore includes the additional disclosures required by the IRBA Rules on: - o Enhanced Auditor Reporting; and - o Audit Tenure. - The consolidated and separate financial statements are presented together in the company's annual financial statements report (four-column format).
+The auditor's report therefore includes the additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting; and - Audit Tenure. - The auditor applied the independence requirements that are applicable to audits of financial statements of PIEs, as required by the IRBA Code.
+The auditor publicly disclosed in the auditor's report that the independence requirements that are applicable to audits of financial statements of PIEs were applied, as required by ISA 700 (Revised). - The consolidated and separate financial statements are presented together in the company's annual financial statements report (four-column format).
 The auditor's opinion is expressed in respect of both the consolidated and separate financial statements. - The audit is a group audit of an entity with subsidiaries and of the company (i.e. ISA 600 (Revised) applies). - The auditor has concluded that an unmodified (i.e. "clean") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on either the group or the company's ability to continue as a going concern.
 The auditor's report therefore excludes a description of how the auditor has evaluated management's assessment of the group's ability to continue as a going concern, in accordance with the EAR Rule. - Key audit matters are reported because the company is listed.
 The outcome of audit procedures or key observations with respect to the key audit matters are reported, as required by the EAR Rule. - The auditor has obtained part of the other information prior to the date of the auditor's report, has not identified a material inconsistency between the other information and the financial statements, or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information, and expects to obtain other information after the date of the auditor's report. - A reportable irregularity identified and reported in terms of Section 45 of the APA.
 A reportable irregularity does not affect the fair presentation of the consolidated and separate financial statements and is not considered a key audit matter.
-Report on other legal and regulatory requirements. - The auditor has disclosed the number of years which the audit firm has been the auditor of the listed PIE (audit tenure). - The auditor has disclosed fee-related matters in the auditor's report, in accordance with the
+Report on other legal and regulatory requirements. - The auditor has disclosed the number of years which the audit firm has been the auditor of the listed PIE (audit tenure).

+• The auditor has disclosed fee-related matters in the auditor's report, in accordance with the EAR Rule, because management has not made this disclosure in the financial statements.